amirhosseinyavari021/CCG/README.md

 Global installations write files into system directories (e.g., `/usr/local/bin` on macOS/Linux or `Program Files` on Windows).
 These locations are protected, so elevated permissions are needed.

 **Why it matters:**
-Without admin privileges, installation may fail with “permission denied” errors or the program may not be accessible globally.
+Without admin privileges, installation may fail with "permission denied" errors or the program may not be accessible globally.

 **How to Install**